 And sometimes it’s somewhere else!
 Best tip?
 With a sharp finger nail, press gently into the area where you expect the point to be and round about it, and when there is soreness (or the most soreness), mark the point by making a cross in the skin with your finger nail.

 Bladder Point 67 can be needled, bled, pressed and moxa‘ed.
+(Moxa is short for ‘moxibustion‘.)
 However, it can be sore, especially in healthy young people.
 If so when needling it, use a very thin needle and press the area with your fingernail adjacent to the point (to provide a counter sensation), as you needle it.

 0.1cun to 0.2cun either obliquely upwards, or vertically.
-Swift insertion is recommended: the skin may be thick and the nerves on its surface less effective, but most people have nerves underneath, which may feel the needle perfectly clearly.
+Insert swiftly!
+The skin may be thick and the nerves on its surface less effective, but most people have nerves underneath, which may feel the needle perfectly clearly.

 He or she may wish to exclaim vigorously too: a good strong swear-word is a proven way to dissipate pain!
 (Why?
 Because acute pain occurs, according to Chinese medicine, when Qi is unable to move, so builds up and stagnates.
 Swearing vigorously moves Qi, so dissipates the stagnation, reducing the pain.
 Read more about this and other ways to deal with pain under Qi stagnation.)

 Actually, it’s not that bad and the benefits can be great – think of that!

 Acupuncturists have been using Zhiyin for at least 2000 years so they’ve had time to build up quite a bit of theory, not to say experience.